antdiv/mongo_dbs/README.md

 ## Database backup
-In order to have an automated backup we define an additional docker compose file that will manage this kind of operation.
+In order to have an automated backup we define an additional docker compose file that will manage this kind of operation: it will connect to mongodb container and save the dump.archive in tmp folder.
 So please create a docker-compose-backup.yml with the following content

 ```sh